-The PowerPoint that sparked an international row
+Meng Wanzhou: The PowerPoint that sparked an international row

 At issue was whether Skycom, a telecoms equipment seller, was simply a business partner of Huawei's - or a front for it to conceal its activities in Iran.

-The US alleges that in the meeting - the one with the PowerPoint presentation - Ms Meng misled HSBC over the true nature of Huawei's relationship with Skycom and this, in turn, put the bank at risk of violating sanctions against Iran.
+The US alleged that in the meeting - the one with the PowerPoint presentation - Ms Meng misled HSBC over the true nature of Huawei's relationship with Skycom and this, in turn, put the bank at risk of violating sanctions against Iran.

-Her lawyers say the US misled the court, in particular about the PowerPoint, by omitting key information on two slides which showed HSBC was not, in fact, being kept in the dark about the true nature of the Skycom/Huawei relationship.
+Her lawyers said the US misled the court, in particular about the PowerPoint, by omitting key information on two slides which showed HSBC was not, in fact, being kept in the dark about the true nature of the Skycom/Huawei relationship.

 Meng's lawyers launch legal fight

-The extradition hearings are ongoing, and Ms Meng's lawyers have launched a multi-pronged attack on the US extradition request itself.
+Ms Meng's lawyers launched a multi-pronged attack on the US extradition request itself.

 An initial attempt to claim that the crime for which she is charged in the US is not a crime in Canada failed (although that can be appealed).

-Another challenge centres on politics around the case.
+Another challenge centred on politics around the case.

-Her lawyers claim that comments by US President Donald Trump, which indicated a willingness to use the case as a bargaining chip in trade negotiations with China, constitute an abuse of process.
+Her lawyers claimed that comments made by US President Donald Trump, which indicated a willingness to use the case as a bargaining chip in trade negotiations with China, constituted an abuse of process.

-A further challenge relates to her treatment at the airport in Vancouver.
-Her lawyers argue there was an abuse of process in the way she was treated.
+Another challenge related to her treatment at the airport in Vancouver.
+Her lawyers argued there was an abuse of process in the way she was treated.

-They are fighting to have certain documents disclosed, including from the Canadian Security Intelligence Service, a national intelligence service, and are seeking to uncover what role US officials might have played in her arrest at the time.
+They fought to have certain documents disclosed, including from the Canadian Security Intelligence Service, and sought to uncover what role US officials might have played in her arrest at the time.

-A judge has already turned down requests for some documents, which could in turn be appealed.
+A judge turned down requests for some documents.

-The result of all this is a legal process which will keep lawyers busy but is unlikely to move quickly.
+It was thought that the case could take between five and 10 years to come to a conclusion.

-Ms Meng's lawyers' preference would clearly be for them to win and get her back to China as soon as possible.
-But if that does not look likely and they suffer a series of defeats, they could shift to preventing her being sent to the US, which would involve drawing out the legal process.
+Last month, Ms Meng appeared in court as a judge heard the final arguments about whether to send her to the US.
+Her case was also raised in high-level discussions between senior US and Chinese diplomats.

 Geopolitical repercussions

-While the legal process plays out, the impact of the case has rippled far and wide.
+The impact of the case has rippled far and wide.

-The arrest of such a high-profile business figure led to anger in China, and this month the country's ambassador said Canada had been "taken advantage of" and made an "accomplice" by America as Washington carried out a "barbaric act of bullying".
+The arrest of such a high-profile business figure led to anger in China.
+The country's ambassador said China had been "taken advantage of" and made an "accomplice" by America as Washington carried out a "barbaric act of bullying".

-HSBC has been put in a difficult position with Chinese media questioning how far the bank co-operated with the US in building a case they describe as a politically driven trap.
+HSBC was put in a difficult position with Chinese media questioning how far the bank co-operated with the US in building the case they described as a politically driven trap.

-The bank, already caught between the West and China over its stance on Hong Kong, has maintained it only did what it was legally required to do and that there was no entrapment.
+The bank, already caught between the West and China over its stance on Hong Kong, maintained it only did what it was legally required to do and that there was no entrapment.

-The case also raises broader questions over which countries might arrest business executives if they were to receive requests from the US.
-That may worry Huawei executives and limit their travel and also concern governments who could find themselves caught between the US and China.
+The case has also raised broader questions over which countries might arrest business executives if they were to receive requests from the US.

-And it has led to concern that Western businessmen and other travellers could find themselves detained by China to be used as bargaining chips.
+It has led to concern that Western businessmen and other travellers could find themselves detained by China to be used as bargaining chips.

 Two Canadians were detained days after Ms Meng's arrest.
 Michael Kovrig, a former diplomat, and Michael Spavor, a businessman, were later charged with spying.